Tortola Yacht Charter

 The Charter fleet bases are here, the stores, banking, supplies, hotels, and services are all located on the island of Tortola.

-Road Town, being the Capital commercial city and harbor of Tortola, is not somewhere you want to spend the entire week, but it WILL come in handy.
+Road Town, the Capital, commercial city, and harbor of Tortola, is not somewhere you want to spend the entire week, but it WILL come in handy.
 Tortola is only 21 square miles.

 • Provisioning